 Andros is connected by regular ferry services to Kea, Kythnos, Mykonos, Naxos, Paros, Syros and Tinos (1.5 hours)

-Ferries also go to several islands in the North Easter Aegean cluster including Chios and Lesvos
+Ferries also go to several islands in the North Eastern Aegean cluster including Chios and Lesvos

 The joy of Andros is it has no airport so, from the UK, fly to Athens.
 Hire a car in Athens and drive to Rafina, around a 45 minute journey.

 From here there are regular daily car ferries to Andros (2 hrs).
 From Rafina it is a 30 minute drive to the house.

 Alternatively, fly to Mykonos and take the ferry (2.5 hours).

 Only 30 miles in length, Andros is one of the closest islands to Athens and so attracts many wealthy Athenians and is a destination for rich Greek ship owners.
 There are some Italian tourists and very few Brits.

 It is a beautiful island with stunning picturesque villages.
 Andros is one of the exquisite, virtually uninhabited Cyclades Islands.
 We’re not sure what the word is for “no tourists here” but you’ll experience it!